nsa-yoda/nsa-yoda/README.md

 ## Hello World! 👋

-I'm ✨ Juan ✨, a self-taught coder and lifelong learner 🌱.
+I'm ✨Juan✨, a self-taught coder and lifelong learner.
 Born in the Dominican Republic, raised in the South Bronx, and currently somewhere in New Jersey, I thrive on exploring new skills—from cooking and music 🎸 to programming 💻.

 My coding journey started in middle school, leading to roles at Touro College, Borderfree, and Shutterstock - amongst others.